How to Stream your desktop live with free software

 1. Register to a streaming site/platform, for this example i will use Justin.tv (same as twitch.tv)

 2. Log into your account and find out what your “KEY” is.
-For justin.tv go to www.twitch.tv/broadcast twitch
+For justin.tv go to www.twitch.tv/broadcast

 3. Save your Key in a text file, you will need it later.